【イラスト:英文用 Ueda, Yukiko】The Japanese Association of Botanical Illustration

 The Japanese Association of Botanical Illustration is a nationwide organization of lovers of botanical illustration which has recently attracted interest among the general public.
 Presently, the number of members is above 330.
 Although some members are professional artists and elderly men who developed an interest in botanical illustration after retirement, women who enjoy botanical illustration along with housekeeping or other work, are more than half of the membership.

 Our Association was founded in 1991 for the purpose of popularizing and expanding botanical illustration.
 Since that time we have been steadily progressing with cultivating mutual friendship between members.
 We publish newsletters four times a year, an annual bulletin "Kusakaya", and postcards and an illustrated catalog of our exhibition.
 We also have a study trip once a year that enhances our friendships while we appreciated the exhibitions, watching plants or attending a lecture.
 Furthermore we hold a traveling exhibit of our illustrations every year.
 It contains two different sections, one called "the planning section" has the same theme for the subject of illustration and another called "the general section" has a free theme.
-In the first planning section of the project, we worked on "endangered plants of Japan", and also additionally published "Endangered Plants of Japan: a Florileguim".
+In the first planning section of the project, we worked on "endangered plants of Japan", and also additionally published "Endangered Plants of Japan: a Florilegium" in 2004.
 In the meantime, we had a traveling exhibit for the original illustrations in the Florilegium, nationwide and in the USA.
 As a result we were pleased to receive an encouraging worldwide reputation.
+Next, we turned our attention to "naturalized plants of Japan" that is closely related to "endangered plants of Japan".
+We worked on this second project over five years and published "Drawings of Alien Plants of Japan : A Collection" in 2009.
+We are now working on "endemic plants of Japan" as the theme of our third project and preparing for publishing the works.

-In the future we hope to operate the JABI for cultivating favorable interaction with fanciers of botanical art both nationally and internationally.
+In 2010 the cultural exchange with the Botanical Artists Society of Korea started and we realized mutual visits which helped us to deepen our friendship through appreciating each other's works.
+We hope to operate the JABI for cultivating favorable interaction with fanciers of botanical art both nationally and internationally.

 Our Idea, purpose and policy

-The members of the Association intend to foster a love and 【Illust:Rhaphiolepis Ueda,Yukiko】understanding of nature through the creation and appreciation of botanical illustration.
+The members of the Association intend to foster a love and understanding of nature through the creation and appreciation of botanical illustration.

 Through devoting ourselves to nurturing the artistic and scientific skills of our members through a range of voluntary activities, we do our best for expanding botanical illustration to the general public.